dentarg/auth0-blog/_posts/2017-03-23-brute-forcing-hs256-is-possible-the-importance-of-using-strong-keys-to-sign-jwts.markdown

 JSON Web Tokens (JWTs) are lightweight and can easily be used across platforms and languages.
 They are a clever way to pass signed or encrypted information between applications.
 There are several [JWT libraries](https://jwt.io/#libraries-io) available for signing and verifying the tokens.

-We have also been able to show that brute forcing of HS256 JWTs is certainly possible, especially when used with short secret keys.
+We have also been able to show that brute forcing of HS256 JWTs is certainly possible, when used with short and weak secret keys.
 Unfortunately, this is a limitation of most shared-key approaches.
-Weak keys can usually be broken by brute force even for the best cryptographic hashes if they are short enough.
-The only real mitigation to these attacks is using hashing algorithms designed to be slow, such as [bcrypt](https://en.wikipedia.org/wiki/Bcrypt), or long keys.
-However, the use cases for which JWT was conceived usually require fast creation and validation, which makes strong keys the only real solution.
+All cryptographic constructions, including HS256, are insecure if used with short keys, so ensure that implementations satisfy the standardized requirements.

 As a rule of thumb, make sure to pick a shared-key as long as the length of the hash.
-For HS256 that would be a 256-bit key (or 32 bytes).
-Alternatively, make use of RS256 or public-key based signing algorithms and rely on specialized tools to create the keys.
+For HS256 that would be a 256-bit key (or 32 bytes) minimum.
+Luckily, if you are an Auth0 customer you have nothing to worry about as we follow all the standards and best practices when generating secret keys.